fadyat/itmo-db-design/db-architecture-design/README.md

+## Design system like Booking

+- Fadeyev Artyom M34021
-Making design of a https://booking.com
+- Making design of a https://booking.com

 ### Description